jonascarpay/jonascarpay.github.io/posts/2021-01-28-haskell-project-template.md

 Nothing beats Haskell.nix for features and flexibility.
 To get started quickly, use the [template-haskell](https://github.com/jonascarpay/template-haskell) project template.

-- Clone it to a directory with a name of your choice and `cd` into it
-- Run `./wizard.sh`
-- Enter the shell
-- Start coding

 ---

 If you've ever tried to set up a Haskell project, you know that it can be extremely frustrating to get to a point where everything just werks[^1].